MAGNOLIA

 To retrieve the biodata of the magnolia, sensors are directly attached to the plant to record the changes in electrical conductivity that transpire through the stomata, a direct channel between the plants’ internal autonomous systems and the conditions of the external world.
 Each significant change within the stomata is communicated to the sensor, initiating the recording process.
 This biodata is then sonified and notated as a rhythmic composition, where each embroidered line signifies the duration of an 1/8th note, encoding the magnolia's biological rhythms into geometric harmony.

-Conforming to the principles of aleatoric composition, the rhythm is dependent upon chance and randomness determined by the magnolia's disposition at the time of recording.
-The stitches articulate a rule-based compositional procedure that notate the “beat” of the magnolia, effectively putting a stable frame around an autonomous system in (perceived) flux, utilizing tangible material expression to contingencies that constitute the world external to the magnolia.
+Conforming to the principles of aleatoric composition, the rhythm is dependent on the “random” entropy as determined by the magnolia's biological activity at the time of recording.
+The stitches articulate a rule-based compositional procedure that notate the “beat” of the magnolia.

 The choice of stitching with two color values nods to the most basic form of computer code: base-2, wherein two binary values are utilized to constitute conversation, or in this case, rhythmic notation.
 The textural low-relief of embroidery encourages touch and tangibility of the digitally recorded provenance, crafting the concept of stitching as storage, where textiles store, index, and arrange data in meaningful ways that allow us to access and recite ephemeral data.